Peter Fitzgerald (politician): 1998 senatorial campaign

-Senate tenure
+U.S. Senate tenure

-Fitzgerald had two major moments in the spotlight in the Senate, the first in 2000 when he filibustered a massive federal spending bill because it included funds for the Lincoln Presidential Library in Springfield.
+Fitzgerald had two major moments in the spotlight in the United States Senate, the first in 2000 when he filibustered a massive federal spending bill because it included funds for the Lincoln Presidential Library in Springfield.
 He accused Republican governor George Ryan, who later served a six-and-a-half-year prison sentence on a corruption conviction, of opposing competitive bidding so he could dole money to political allies, saying "I want Illinois to get a $150 million (Abraham Lincoln) library, not a $50 million library that just happens to cost $150 million."
-His second major moment was following the September 11, 2001 attacks, when Congress quickly passed a massive bailout measure for most of the major airlines, which were in trouble financially.
+His second major moment was following the September 11, 2001 terrorist attacks, when Congress quickly passed a massive bailout measure for most of the major airlines, which were in trouble financially.
 Standing alone out of all members of the U.S. Senate, Fitzgerald delivered a speech, "Who will bail out the American taxpayer", arguing that the airlines would simply go through the money and remain financially unstable.
 The bill passed 96–1.

-Fitzgerald was staunchly conservative on such issues as opposition to abortion (except to save the life of the mother), gay marriage and taxes, but on some issues he broke with his conservative colleagues, particularly environmental issues; he opposed drilling in the Arctic National Wildlife Refuge throughout his tenure in the US Senate.
-Fitzgerald also supported "reasonable" gun control, immigration reform and the McCain-Feingold campaign finance reform legislation.
+Fitzgerald was staunchly conservative on such issues as opposition to abortion (except to save the life of the mother), gay marriage, and taxes, but on some issues he broke with his conservative colleagues, particularly environmental issues; he opposed drilling in the Arctic National Wildlife Refuge throughout his tenure in the U.S. Senate.
+Fitzgerald also supported "reasonable" gun control, immigration reform, and the McCain-Feingold campaign finance reform legislation.